 The health and safety of our conference attendees is always of primary importance, and especially so in this current environment.
-UP 2020 Committee, after assessing health and travel advisories related to COVID-19, have decided to present this year's conference during November 16-20, 2020, but in an all-virtual, web conference format.
+UP 2020 Committee, after assessing health and travel advisories related to COVID-19, have decided to present this year's conference during November 16-20, 2020 from the UTC+8, but in an all-virtual, web conference format.

 Accordingly, Paper Submission Deadline is extended to July 31, 2020.

 Early Bird Registration Deadline is extended to October 25, 2020.